andrewheiss/cautioning-canary/README.md

 international condemnation compared to the use of violence.
 Using original data on NGO repression, we test whether NGO crackdown is a predictor of political terror, and violations of physical integrity rights and civil liberties.
-We find that while formal de jure laws provide little information in predicting future repression, their patterns of implementation, or de facto civil society repression, predicts worsening respect for physical integrity rights and civil liberties.
+We find that while de jure anti-NGO laws provide little information in predicting future repression, their patterns of implementation—or de facto civil society repression—predicts worsening respect for physical integrity rights and civil liberties.

 ------------------------------------------------------------------------

 This repository contains the data and code for our paper:

 > Suparna Chaudhry and Andrew Heiss.
 (2021). *NGO Repression as a
 > Predictor of Worsening Human Rights Abuses*.
+Accessed November 19,
-Accessed July 21, 2021.
+> 2021.

 Our pre-print is online here:

 > Authors, (YYYY). *NGO Repression as a Predictor of Worsening Human
 > Rights Abuses*.
-Name of journal/book, Accessed 21 Jul 2021.
+Name of journal/book, Accessed 19 Nov 2021.
 Online at
 > <https://doi.org/xxx/xxx>

 ## How to cite